 Grade 12 Past Exam Papers: isiZulu Home Language Paper 1

-These guides, which are made up of both questions and answers, have been compiled to give matrics a good idea of what the scope of the final exam will be, but are intended as a supplementary guide and not meant to replace the guidelines provided by educators.
+These guides, which are made up of questions and answers, have been compiled to give matriculants a good idea of what the scope of the final examination will be, but are intended as a supplementary guide and not meant to replace the guidelines provided by educators.

-Please note that there may have been some changes in subject curricula from last year to this.
-All pupils using this past paper are advised to refer any queries to their relevant subject teacher.
+Please note that there may have some changes in subject curricula from last year to this.
+All learners using this past paper are advised to refer any queries to their relevant subject teacher.

 To make studying easier, we have broken down the guides per subject.